31 Facts You Never Knew About the Summer Solstice

 You can watch the sun “not set”

 In northern Iceland, you can perch on a cliff overlooking the sea and physically watch the sun “not set,” says Ryan Connolly, co-founder of Hidden Iceland.
 “The sun dips all the way down to the horizon, brushes the water then starts to rise again.”
 Iceland is the only place outside of the Arctic Circle where you can experience this phenomenon, according to Connolly.
-Don’t miss these fascinating facts about the oceans.
+That phenomenon is just one of the many amazing things that only happen in the summer.

 Midnight sports are a thing